Willy-JL/Soundy/README.md

 <img align="left" src=".github/images/Rockstar.png">

 ## Simple
 Soundy is designed to be simple but functional, implementing only the functions you need but doing it well.
-Controls are: play/pause, skip, shuffle, time scrubber.
+Controls are: play/pause, skip, shuffle, repeat, time scrubber.

 <br />